 Group Managing Director

-Head APAC Investment Office
+Head Chief Investment Office APAC

 Tan Min Lan is a Group Managing Director at UBS AG.
-Since July 2013, she is the Head of the APAC investment office at UBS Wealth Management.
-She serves on the Global Investment Committee, Emerging Market Investment Committee and Asia Investment Committee at UBS Wealth Management, which formulate the regional and global UBS House View.
+Since July 2013, she is the Head of the APAC investment office at UBS Global Wealth Management.
+She serves on the Global Investment Committee, Emerging Market Investment Committee and Asia Investment Committee at UBS Global Wealth Management, which formulate the regional and global UBS House View.

-Prior to joining UBS Wealth Management, Min Lan spent eleven years with the UBS Investment Bank where she held a number of senior appointments.
+Prior to joining UBS Global Wealth Management, Min Lan spent eleven years with the UBS Investment Bank where she held a number of senior appointments.
 From 2002-2012, Min Lan was the Head of Research and Strategist at UBS Securities Singapore.
 Over this period, Min Lan was ranked a top analyst in Asia across major institutional investor surveys, including being named the Number 1 analyst in Singapore by Asiamoney for ten straight years.
 From 2006, she was concurrently appointed the Head of Equities for Singapore, with oversight of research, sales, trading and execution, prime brokerage and exchange traded derivatives.
 In 2012, Min Lan was made the Global Head of FICC Macro Strategy Research, where she was in charge of teams covering global asset allocation, global emerging markets, fixed income, FX and credit research.

 Before joining UBS, Min Lan worked as a senior economist with the Econometric Modelling unit at the Monetary Authority of Singapore, as well as an economist and strategist at Merrill Lynch covering the Asian equities markets.
 Min Lan holds a Bachelor in Accountancy (Hons) from the National University of Singapore and is a CFA charter holder.
 She also sits on the Investment Review Committee of the Singapore National Kidney Foundation.

-UBS Wealth Management Chief Investment Office
+Head Asset Allocation APAC, UBS Global Wealth Management Chief Investment Office

 Adrian Zuercher is Managing Director and Head Asset Allocation APAC at UBS Chief Investment Office WM in Hong Kong.
-In his role, he is responsible for the Asian asset allocation strategy for both advisory and discretionary mandates.
-He chairs the Asia Investment Committee and serves as a member of the Emerging Market Investment Committee which formulates the global UBS House View.
+In his role, he is responsible for the APAC asset allocation strategy for both advisory and discretionary mandates.
+He chairs the Asia Investment Committee and serves as a member of the Emerging Market Investment Committee which both formulate the regional and global UBS House View.